SupercraftD/SupercraftD/README.md

 # Contact Me
 want to work on a project with me?
 Want me to check out your project?
 Just want to chat?

 Send me a message on any one of my socials ^^ !
-(Most active on Reddit and Discord)
+(Most active on Discord)